Last updated on September 3, 2025

 In enchantment-heavy strategies, this card can be used to protect your commander or a key card like an enchantress.
 Alseid of Life's Bounty can even be used to protect a good enchantment like Doubling Season or a god from an exile effect.

+#49.
 Arvinox, the Mind Flail

-Arvinox, the Mind Flail is big, expensive and doesn’t do much by itself.
+Arvinox, the Mind Flail is big, expensive, and doesn’t do much by itself.
 However, in the long run it'll give you card advantage alongside a 9/9 body.
 It fits Dimir steal/theft strategies perfectly.

-#39.
+#45.
 Doomwake Giant

 Doomwake Giant

 Doomwake Giant is an awesome way to control the board while you keep laying your enchantments on the table.
 Small creatures and commanders won’t enjoy this giant on the battlefield.
-A 4/6 will survive a lot of combat, red sweepers and removal spells.
+A 4/6 will survive a lot of combat, red sweepers, and removal spells.
 Many enchantments also have flash these days, so you can even affect other players' combat steps.

-#37.
+#44.
 Athreos, Shroud-Veiled

 Athreos, Shroud-Veiled

-#35.
+#43.
 Eidolon of Blossoms

 Eidolon of Blossoms

 Constellation cards require you to play a lot of enchantments for them to be effective.
 Eidolon of Blossoms is an enabler and payoff for this strategy, already giving you a card on ETB and many more later.
-Of course, it’s a little weak as a 2/2 for 4 mana, so be sure to pack in some ramp.
+Of course, it’s a little weak as a 2/2 for 4 mana, so be sure to pack in some ramp

-#34.
+#42.
 Fate Unraveler

 Fate Unraveler

 Cards like Fate Unraveler are a huge part of wheel strategies in EDH, because you'll punish opponents for drawing the cards you're making them draw.
-This card plus Sheoldred, the Apocalypse adds up to 3 damage per card drawn, and you can add more cards like Nekusar, the Mindrazer and Underworld Dreams to speed up the process.
+This creature plus Sheoldred, the Apocalypse adds up to 3 damage per card drawn, and you can add more cards like Nekusar, the Mindrazer and Underworld Dreams to speed up the process.

-#33.
+#40.
 Arasta of the Endless Web

 Arasta of the Endless Web